Master of Education in Teaching and Learning

 EDTL A651Curriculum Theory and Design3

-Complete two courses from the following list or other advisor approved courses:6
+Complete two courses from the following list:6

 Data-Informed Instruction and Decision Making